isomerpages/nlb-biblioasia/_holding-area/The Making of the Causeway.md

 ![](/images/Vol%2020%20Issue%202/Men%20Who%20Surrendered%20Singapore/7-.png)
 <div style="background-color:white;"> Construction of cofferdam (temporary enclosure for workers to work in a waterlogged environment) at the east end of the lock and concreting of apron in progress, June 1921.
-Both locals and Europeans worked together to complete the Causeway <i>Courtesy of National Archives of Malaysia. </i></div>
+Both locals and Europeans worked together to complete the Causeway. <i>Courtesy of National Archives of Malaysia. </i></div>